rjaros87/pm-home-station/README.md

 - [Female-Female wires 5 items (required for PL2303 otherwise optional since FT232 can be bought with wires already included)](https://kamami.pl/przewody-f-f/199418--przewody-polaczeniowe-f-f-roznokolorowe-17-cm-10-szt.html) ~$1-2
 - [USB OTG cable](https://kamami.pl/przewody-usb/560191-przewod-adapter-microusb-otg.html) ~$1

-Alternatively, instead of UART to USB adapter it is possible to use Bluetooth UART:
+### Bluetooth
 > Caution!
-Cconnectivity to the sensor over Bluetooth is currently only supported by the desktop application ran on macOS.
+Connectivity to the sensor over Bluetooth is currently only supported by the desktop application ran on macOS.

+> Caution!
+If you want to connect from Apple iPhone or Apple Watch - please see Low Energy version (below)

 - [PlanTower PMS7003](https://kamami.pl/czujniki-gazow/564008-plantower-pms7003-laserowy-czujnik-pylu-pm25.html) ~$26
 - [ICD10 adapter with 10 pins(1.27 mm) to 6 pins (2.54 mm) (also called `G7 switch`)](https://kamami.pl/zlacza-inne/564553-adapter-idc10-127mm-na-zlacze-254mm-dla-czujnika-pms7003.html) ~$2